-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 3A: The efforts the school district makes to seek parent input in making decisions for the school district and each individual school site as measured by District Surveys. input opportunities throughout the District including School Site Councils, 2021-22 Survey Data: 72% of staff and 63% of parents reported they believe students and families are considered when decisions are made in the Fruitvale School District.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 3A: The efforts the school district makes to seek parent input in making decisions for the school district and each individual school site as measured by District Surveys. including School Site Councils, 2021-22 Survey Data: 72% of staff and 63% of parents reported they believe students and families are considered when decisions are made in the Fruitvale School District.
+2022-23 Survey Data: 87% of staff and 63% of parents reported they believe students and families are considered when decisions are made in the Fruitvale School District.
 Increase in Survey Data Results: 87% of staff and 75% of parents will report they believe students and families are considered when decisions are made in the Fruitvale School District.

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 All stakeholder groups are solicited for feedback throughout the year.
 During the 2020 Spring Closure and 2020-21 school year, extensive communication occurred to solicit input and inform families about the District's response to Covid and ensure the speedy return of students to school.
 Survey Data: 85% of staff and 72% of parents reported they believe students and families are considered when decisions are made in the Fruitvale School District.
 Although the 2021-22 percentages are lower than last year, the district recognizes the above 50% results as positive.
-The Global Pandemic placed a dividing line between our community members with one side concerned for the impact of the virus and pushing hard for restrictions, while the other side outspoken about choice for citizens.
-Covid restrictions, vaccine requirements, testing requirements, quarantine and isolation requirements, masking, and much more caused an impossible situation for schools.
+The Global Pandemic placed a dividing line between our community members with one side concerned about the impact of the virus and pushing hard for restrictions, while the other side is outspoken about choice for citizens.
+Covid restrictions, vaccine requirements, testing requirements, testing requirements, quarantine, and isolation requirements, masking, and much more caused an impossible situation for schools.
 The Fruitvale community, like many others, was somewhat divided.
 As the District navigated the everchanging climate and rules, they honored choice when

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 possible.
-It is understandible that there are some educational partners who felt their voices were not heard during this time.
+It is understandable that there are some educational partners who felt their voices were not heard during this time.
 Priority 3B: How the school district will promote participation in programs for parents of students for low income, English learner, and foster youth pupils as measured by priority enrollment, participation rates, and support staff connections.
 The District extends first priority enrollment invitations to families of low income, ELD, and foster youth for all parent programs.
 Additionally, school support personnel including administrators, counselors, and social worker provide personal connections and supports.
 2018-19 School Event Participation (back to school nights, open houses, and parent/teacher conferences) reflected 87% participation in the Elementary Schools and 70% participation at the Jr. High. our doors to the public, welcoming families to Picinic Days, Performances, Track Meets, Award Ceremonies, Celebrations, carnivals, and Summer Sendoff (open house).
-We experienced record numbers of community Increase School Event Participation (back to school nights, open houses, and parent/teacher conferences) will reflect 90% participation in the Elementary Schools and 80% participation at the Jr. High for parents of unduplicated pupils.
+We experienced record numbers of community FSD continues to experience parent and community participation above 90% for elementary school events and 80% for Jr. high events including back to school, conferences, literary days, site celebrations, and open houses.
+Increase School Event Participation (back to school nights, open houses, and parent/teacher conferences) will reflect 90% participation in the Elementary Schools and 80% participation at the Jr. High for parents of unduplicated pupils.